HIIT Conditioning: HIIT Drills – Part 1

 Long intervals are intervals longer that 1 min, usually performed from 80% MAS to 110% MAS.
 In this book we differentiate between the two variations: long intervals with active rest (ALI) and long intervals with passive rest (PLI).

 Since long intervals are, well long, coaches prefer to prescribe them using distance.
-As explained previously, prescribing in distance is fine when working with rather small number of athletes, but with the big group, if they run on 800m with their individual times and individual recovery time, it can become quite messy and chaotic.
+As explained previously, prescribing in distance is fine when working with a rather small number of athletes, but with the big group, if they run on 800m with their individual times and individual recovery time, it can become quite messy and chaotic.

 The solution for these longer intervals would be to prescribe them in shuttles.

-Let’s take again the Athlete A with MAS of 4.44 m/s (16 km/h) and MSS of 9 m/s (32.4 km/h) and prescribe passive long intervals (PLI) of 3 minutes work at 100% MAS with 6 minute passive rest.
+Let’s take again the Athlete A with MAS of 4.44 m/s (16 km/h) and MSS of 9 m/s (32.4 km/h) and prescribe passive long intervals (PLI) of 3 minutes work at 100% MAS with 6-minute passive rest.
 The distance that needs to be covered in those 3 minutes is 800m.
 That would be easily done if our Athlete A is training alone.
-But he has 30 more training mates, and coach decides to organize them in 10 shuttles of 77 meters (corrected for 0.7s COD loss), with a beep in 18 seconds (one shuttle needs to be covered in 18 seconds, which is equal to 180sec / 10 shuttles).
+But he has 30 more training mates, and the coach decides to organize them in 10 shuttles of 77 meters (corrected for 0.7s COD loss), with a beep in 18 seconds (one shuttle needs to be covered in 18 seconds, which is equal to 180sec / 10 shuttles).
 This is all easily calculated in the HIT Builder.